iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 %[https://twitter.com/ReactBangalore/status/1225360307121356800?s=20]

 I am an introvert and it scares me to bones whenever I hear that I have to speak.
-And speaking in front of 200 people was the scariest thing I can do.
-I said Yes anyways.
+And speaking in front of 200 people was the scariest thing I can do. **I said Yes anyway.**

 This was a fear that I wanted to get over with.
 [Kiran Abhuri](https://twitter.com/kiran_abburi) and [Aditya Agarwal](https://twitter.com/dev__adi) are two amazing people who are experienced in public speaking.
 I prepared a talk and presented it in front of them.
 Gathered feedback and improvised.
 Then finally presented at the meetup.
 (Sorry, I don't have a better picture)